 “I came to study at UC Berkeley.
 I never came to stay,” Gopalan told a reporter for SF Weekly in 2003.
 “It's the old story: I fell in love with a guy, we got married, pretty soon kids came.”
 The couple later divorced in 1972, and Gopalan raised Harris and her younger sister Maya.

 Her name is a nod to her Indian heritage

 Dr. Gopalan gave her daughter the name Kamala, which means “lotus” in Sanskrit and is another name for the Hindu deity Lakshmi, in part, to help preserve her cultural identity.
-The vice president-elect’s middle name, Davi, translates to “goddess” in Sanskrit, another tribute to the Hindu religion.
+The vice president’s middle name, Davi, translates to “goddess” in Sanskrit, another tribute to the Hindu religion.
 “A culture that worships goddesses produces strong women,” the late Gopalan told the Los Angeles Times in 2004.

 She has a long history of activism

 A 2004 Los Angeles Times profile recounted a favorite family story that began with Harris joining in protest chants from her stroller while her parents marched for civil rights in Oakland and Berkeley, California.
 Following one march, Gopalan innocuously asked the toddler, “What do you want, Kamala?”
 Her response: “FEE-DOM!”

 Later, when she was 13, Harris and her sister, Maya, led a demonstration in front of their Montreal apartment building in protest of the policy that banned children from playing on the lawn.
 The owners eventually reversed the policy.

 “As a child, I remember hearing the pots and smelling the food, and kind of like someone in a trance, I would walk into the kitchen to see all this incredible stuff happening,” Harris recalled in a May 2020 Glamour interview.
 “My mother used to tell me, ‘Kamala, you clearly like to eat good food.
 You better learn how to cook.’”